Frequently Asked Questions

 Q: What is current state of the Lake?

 A: Over the years, the Lake has been impacted by severe sedimentation and inflows of urban runoff.
 It was originally 15-18 feet deep, but now has an average depth of 24 inches when rains occur.
 Historic perimeter walls, dating back to the days of Arcadia’s founder, Elias J. “Lucky” Baldwin, are collapsing as extremes in water levels compromise their integrity.
+The drought is another ongoing issue.

 Q: What about wildlife dependent on the Lake?